The most used keyboards by Fortnite players

 Introduction

-With every manufacturer producing at least one mechanical line of mechanical gaming keyboards, we’re aware that it can be hard to see the forest for the trees these days.
-That’s why we’ve been taking a look at the gear that the professionals are using, and we came up with a list of the most used mechanical keyboards in the Fortnite pro scene.
+With every manufacturer producing gaming keyboards these days, it can be hard to see the forest for the trees.
+That’s why we’ve been taking a look at the gear that the professionals are using, and we came up with a list of the most used keyboards in the Fortnite pro scene.
 After all it’s hard to go wrong with what the pros are using, right?
-If you’re completely new to mechanical keyboards it’s can be a good idea to read through our introduction to mechanical switches and our keyboard size guide before reading this article, but otherwise let’s get into it.

 If you want even more info, feel free to check out our gaming keyboard spec list.